So you have had enough of lying on the beach and the pamper fest? Time to man (and woman) the Whitsundays action stations.

 1. Swim through an underwater wonderland

 No Whitsundays escape would be complete without a day trip out to the Great Barrier Reef for a snorkel or scuba dive.
-World renowned for its unparalleled coral and sea life, it’s home to over 1600 fish species, 200 birds, 30 whales and dolphins, six of the world’s seven marine turtles and one of the most significant dugong populations on the planet.
+World-renowned for its unparalleled coral and sea life, it’s home to over 1600 fish species, 200 birds, 30 whales and dolphins, six of the world’s seven marine turtles and one of the most significant dugong populations on the planet.
 Adding to the appeal is the region’s iconic clear water, with clarity as far as 30 metres deep.
 Better still, there are a litany of operators in the region that offer full certificate diving lessons and tours for first-timers, through to overnight explorations of the outer reef.
-See tourismwhitsundays.com.au

-2. Learn to sail
+4. Learn to Sail

 Whether you’re a seasoned sailor or a first-timer, sailing is one of the more glamorous ways to experience the region.
 There are plenty of operators around to help you learn the ropes such as Sunsail Whitsundays Sailing School on Hamilton Island and Learn to Sail Whitsundays at Airlie Beach, which both offer courses from beginners to experienced.
-Once mastered, hire a boat and skipper yourself or compete in the Wednesday Night Twilight Social Races across Pioneer Bay.
+Once mastered, hire a boat and skipper yourself or compete in the Wednesday Night Twilight Races across Pioneer Bay.
 It’s a relaxed weekly event and is open to anyone who wants to experience yacht racing or become part of the regular crew – no experience is necessary.

-3. Skydive onto the beach
+6. Skydive onto the Beach

 This is the ultimate adrenalin rush and few skydives are as spectacular as Skydive Airlie Beach, taking in views across the islands as you fall up to 14,000 feet.
 Photos and a video of the big leap are available for purchase.
 Pencil this one in for your next big birthday.
-From $249 per person.
+From $199 per person.